odriverobotics/ODrive/docs/can-protocol.md

 # CAN Protocol

 ## Hardware Setup
 ODrive assumes the CAN PHY is a standard differential twisted pair in a linear bus configuration with 120 ohm termination resistance at each end.
+ODrive versions less than V3.5 include a soldered 120 ohm termination resistor, but ODrive versions greater than V3.5 implement a dip switch to toggle the termination.
 ODrive uses 3.3v as the high output, but conforms to the CAN PHY requirement of achieving a differential voltage > 1.5V to represent a "0".
 As such, it is compatible with standard 5V bus architectures.

 ODrive currently supports the following CAN baud rates:
 * 125 kbps